-As suggested by its category marshmallow root are plants that are Cold in nature.
-This means that marshmallow root typically help people who have too much "heat" in their body.
+As suggested by its category Yao Shu Kui is Cold in nature.
+This means that Yao Shu Kui typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition marshmallow root can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Yao Shu Kui can help restore a harmonious balance between Yin and Yang.

-Marshmallow root also taste Salty and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Salty ingredients like marshmallow root tend to have a draining effect in the body because they clear accumulations, remove phlegm and soften hard lumps.
+Yao Shu Kui also tastes Salty and Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Salty ingredients like Yao Shu Kui tends to have a draining effect in the body because they clear accumulations, remove Phlegm and soften hard lumps.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such marshmallow root are thought to target the Bladder, the Heart, the Large intestine and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Yao Shu Kui is thought to target the Bladder, the Heart, the Large intestine and the Lung.
 In TCM the impure water collected by the Kidneys that cannot be used by the body is sent to the Bladder for storage and excretion as urine.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Various studies have shown that Althaea officinalis possessed anti-microbial, anti-inflammatory, immunomodulatory, demulcent, soothing and antittusive pharmacological effects.1